Complexo do Alemão: UPPs

 In 2012, the military forces left the Complexo and turned it over to civil police forces.
 Also in 2012, UPPs began to be established in the Complexo, and government services have been extended the previous two years.

 There have been biking and running competitions over the hills from Vila Cruzeiro to Complexo do Alemão.
 One of which, the "Corrida Desafio da Paz" was organized by the NGO AfroReggae in May 2012, and featured the State Security Chief, José Mariano Beltrame as one of the runners who completed the 5 km run.

 On July 23, 2012, the first police officer to die in a favela, while under UPP administration, was shot and killed by criminals within the Nova Brasília area of the Complexo do Alemão.
 At the time of the shooting, the female officer, 30-year-old Fabiana Aparecida de Souza, who had only been on the force a few months, was at a small UPP station within the favela, when the building was shot at by 12 assailants and she was hit in the abdomen by a rifle bullet.
 Ten minutes before this occurred, eight assailants shot at two officers patrolling the Pedra do Sapo part of the Complexo, but nobody was injured.

 The previous week, police were patrolling the area of Fazendinha within the Complexo when they were attacked two different times.
 In one of the incidents, a grenade was thrown which exploded near their patrol car.

 As a result of the attack resulting in the death of the police officer, an additional 500 UPP police officers were assigned to the Complexo, raising the total number to 1,800 officers working within the community.

 Transport

-A Gondola lift built by the Leitner-Poma group now spans the Complexo do Alemão allowing residents a faster commute.
+A Gondola lift built by the Leitner-Poma group spanned the Complexo do Alemão allowing residents a faster commute.
 Services were suspended in 2016 because the state couldn't pay the consortium anymore.
 It was popularly called "Bondinho do Alemão", in reference to the more famous Sugarloaf Mountain's cableway and Santa Teresa Tramway, both also called bondinho.
 It was a popular destination for foreign tourists on the weekend.

 On July 8, 2011, SuperVia began operating the cable car, the first mass transit aerial lift passenger system in Brazil.
 The system consisted of 152 gondolas, each of which could carry 10 passengers, eight seated and two standing, and is 3.5 km in length.
 The cable car was integrated into the urban rail transport system and had six stations - "Bonsucesso", "Adeus", "Baiana", "Alemão", "Itararé/Alvorada" and "Palmeiras".
 The line connected to the Saracuruna Line at Bonsucesso Station.